 §12-36-118.5 Confidential agreements to limit practice–violation grounds for discipline.

-(1) If a physician, physician assistant, or anesthesiologist assistant suffers from a physical illness; a physical condition; or a behavioral or mental health disorder that renders the licensee unable to practice medicine, practice as a physician assistant, or practice as an anesthesiologist assistant with reasonable skill and with safety to patients, the physician, physician assistant, or anesthesiologist assistant shall notify the board of the physical illness; the physical condition; or the behavioral or mental health disorder in a manner and within a period determined by the board.
-The board may require the licensee to submit to an examination or refer the licensee to a peer health assistance program pursuant to section 12-36-123.5 to evaluate the extent of the physical illness; the physical condition; or the behavioral or mental health disorder and its impact on the licensee’s ability to practice with reasonable skill and with safety to patients.
+(1) If a physician, physician assistant, or anesthesiologist assistant has a physical illness, physical condition, or behavioral or mental health disorder that renders the licensee unable to practice medicine, practice as a physician assistant, or practice as an anesthesiologist assistant with reasonable skill and with safety to patients, the physician, physician assistant, or anesthesiologist assistant shall notify the board of the physical illness, physical condition, or behavioral or mental health disorder in a manner and within a period determined by the board.
+The board may require the licensee to submit to an examination or refer the licensee to a peer health assistance program pursuant to section 12-36-123.5 to evaluate the extent of the physical illness, physical condition, or behavioral or mental health disorder and its impact on the licensee’s ability to practice with reasonable skill and with safety to patients.

 (2)(a) Upon determining that a physician, physician assistant, or anesthesiologist assistant with a physical illness; a physical condition; or a behavioral or mental health disorder is able to render limited medical services with reasonable skill and with safety to patients, the board may enter into a confidential agreement with the physician, physician assistant, or anesthesiologist assistant in which the physician, physician assistant, or anesthesiologist assistant agrees to limit his or her practice based on the restrictions imposed by the physical illness; the physical condition; or the behavioral or mental health disorder, as determined by the board.

 (b) As part of the agreement, the licensee shall be subject to periodic reevaluations or monitoring as determined appropriate by the board.
 The board may refer the licensee to the peer assistance health program for reevaluation or monitoring.